3iq-hacks/imposter-detector-2022/README.md

 # HackED 2022 Team 3IQ - 2022 Imposter Detector

-By Aneeljyot Alagh, Curtis Kan, Joshua Ji, Pratham Patel, Vedant Vyas, and William Tran.
+By Aneeljyot Alagh, Curtis Kan, Joshua Ji, Pratham Arura, Vedant Vyas, and William Tran.

 This project uses Google's App Engine to convert speech to text and detect sus audio.
 Pydub adds a funni vine boom sound effect every time there is a sus trigger word.